gcross/paycheck/README.txt

 As predicted, test_concat has bombed; note that PayCheck is nice enough to tell you which inputs caused the problem.
-In this case, we see that propety test_concat fails for the empty string, which is caused by the fact that we used “>” instead of “>=”.
+In this case, we see that propety test_concat fails for the empty string, which is caused by the fact that we used ">" instead of ">=".

 Nested and More Complex Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Container and nested types are specified to PayCheck “by analogy”.
+Container and nested types are specified to PayCheck "by analogy".
 That is, unlike scalar types, which are specified by giving the type
 that you want, container types are specified by creating a non-empty
 container of the type you want which contains a specification of the